 The second year of the program is optional and is decided upon with the faculty midway through the first year.
 It is tailored towards expanding research experience (e.g., basic science, translational research, clinical trials) initiated during the first year of fellowship.
 Fellows with particular interest in neuromodulation will gain exposure to intraoperative assistance during DBS surgery in their second year.

-In addition, we expect fellows to read widely in the movement disorder literature, take a proactive role in our clinical and research activities, help mentor our residents and students, and prepare and present the results of your work at national meetings such as the American Academy of Neurology Annual Meeting and the annual conference of the International Parkinson and Movement Disorders Society.
+Fellows are expected to read widely in the movement disorder literature, take a proactive role in our clinical and research activities, help mentor our residents and students, and prepare and present the results of your work at national meetings such as the American Academy of Neurology Annual Meeting and the annual conference of the International Parkinson and Movement Disorders Society.
 During the first year of the program, fellows attend the Comprehensive Review of Movement Disorders for the Clinical Practitioner in Aspen, Colorado, which offers educational opportunities as well as the chance to meet fellows and attendings from around the country.

 During both years of the program, fellows regularly attend conferences within the division including weekly video rounds where videos of patients are discussed, bi-weekly research meetings, monthly interdisciplinary neurosurgery conferences with Mount Sinai Beth Israel, monthly journal clubs, and weekly neurology Grand Rounds.
 We expect that fellows will participate in these conferences and prepare presentations for delivery.